neheren/aviso/README.md

 # AVISO - connecting Facebook to sms
-## Connect old phones to facebook using
+## Connect old phones to facebook using this application together with message bird

 The application is based on a node server using several npm modules.
 I use the message bird API together with a unofficial facebook API to forward any incoming facebook message to a given phone number.